-Champion: A Worship Song You Should Know About
+Champion: A Song You Should Know

 There is some rich theology in the song Champion by Dante Brown that is practical and can help us engage a healthy identity rooted in Christ.